Search This Blog

 So, what exactly WAS the "Lucy-Desi Comedy Hour," you ask?

-Confusingly, the show was original billed as the "Ford Lucille Ball-Desi Arnaz Show," and then the "Westinghouse Desilu Playhouse Presents The Lucille Ball-Desi Arnaz Show."
+Confusingly, the show was originally billed as the "Ford Lucille Ball-Desi Arnaz Show" and then as the "Westinghouse Desilu Playhouse Presents The Lucille Ball-Desi Arnaz Show."
 I much prefer the Lucy-Desi Comedy Hour moniker that was used for syndication purposes.

 You regular readers of this site know that try as I might, I can't just leave you with "long story short."